 Unlike Swamp Thing

 , Man-Thing was a mindless creature living mostly by instinct, hardly aware of his former life.
 An empathic creature, he often came to the aid of the weak and confronted those who expressed strong negative emotions, since, due to latent psychic empathy, strong negative emotions caused him great pain.
 Man-Thing has a particular loathing for fear, which comes up often throughout the series, since it is the emotion a giant swamp monster is most likely to elicit.
+The fact that reacting to that fear makes him secrete a deadly potent corrosive is good enough to scare knowledgeable people as well.
 Writing stories around a mindless, unchanging character proved difficult, but Gerber showed remarkable variance in the types of stories and characters he was able to fit into this rather limited concept.
 As usual, he tried to bring a sense of realism and psychological depth to the series, and fans responded.

 Man-Thing became a member (of sorts) of the Thunderbolts